 1. Content marketing

 It’s important for your SaaS company to educate the customer about how your software works and what the benefits are to them.
 Through content marketing, you can help educate, attract and convert your target audience even on a strict marketing budget.
 Since your target audience is looking for a quality solution, having informative content is a great way to attract and guide them through the customer journey so that they can choose the right solution.

 In the long-term, content marketing is generally more affordable and valuable than advertising, it builds your credibility and reputation as a legitimate brand, and it is an effective way to increase customer retention.

 2. Email marketing automation

 Since SaaS products have a short sales cycle where the potential lead may not interact with your sales team, email marketing plays a vital role in nurturing leads through the sales funnel.
 These campaigns involve a process of education and awareness so that you can build a relationship with potential leads by delivering content that shows them who you are, how you can add value to them and why they should choose to use your product.

 Email marketing is also a cost-effective channel to retain your existing customers with your brand instead of them deciding to go to another vendor once their subscription is about to expire.
 According to Gartner, most of the revenue from a SaaS company comes from their existing customers, which makes customer retention crucial for your growth.
-Based on the information in your CRM about the features your customers are using and other demographics, you can easily segment them in order to create personalized communication in order to maintain their satisfaction, maximize the value from your product and upsell where possible.
+Based on the information in your CRM about the features your customers are using and other demographics, you can easily segment them so that you can create personalized communication in order to maintain their satisfaction, maximize the value from your product and upsell where possible.

 3. Search engine optimization (SEO)